wanghaisheng/responsive-landing-page-starter/content/blog/en/recieve-sms-messages-with-asp-net-mvc-framework-dr.md

 redirect: ""
 canonical: ""
 ---
-My previous tutorial explained how to use the Nexmo [C# Client Library](https://github.com/Nexmo/nexmo-dotnet) to [send your first SMS message](https://learn.vonage.com/blog/2017/03/23/send-sms-messages-asp-net-mvc-framework-dr/) from an ASP.NET MVC web app.
+My previous tutorial explained how to use the Vonage [C# Client Library](https://github.com/Nexmo/nexmo-dotnet) to [send your first SMS message](https://learn.vonage.com/blog/2017/03/23/send-sms-messages-asp-net-mvc-framework-dr/) from an ASP.NET MVC web app.
 In this follow-up, I continue exploring the Vonage Platform by showing how to receive SMS messages on a Nexmo phone number using the C# Client Library.

 ## Requirements